 The Board of Regents of the University System of Georgia (USG) is committed to providing a healthy environment on all campuses throughout the system.
 As part of Georgia Tech’s comprehensive health program designed to promote the safety, health, and well-being of our community, Georgia Tech requires all incoming undergraduate and transfer students to complete Sexual Assault Prevention for Undergraduates and all incoming Atlanta Campus graduate students to complete Sexual Assault Prevention for Graduate Students.

 Graduate students in online degree programs do not need to complete the course.

-If you do not complete this requirement by October 12, 2018 you will receive a HOLD on your registration for next semester’s classes!
+If you do not complete this requirement, you will receive a HOLD on your registration for next semester’s classes!